eionut/php_ex/ex06/README.md

-# Simple Math
+# Retirement Calculator
-Write a program that prompts for two numbers.
-Print the sum, difference, product, and quotient of those numbers.
+Create a program that determines how many years you have left until retirement and the year you can retire.